SpoticordMusic/spoticord-database/README.md

 # Spoticord Database

+> [!WARNING]
+> This application is obsolete.
+Database communication will flow directly between the target application and the database using native calls, thereby making this middleman no longer necessary.

 This is the primary way for all Spoticord related services to communicate with the backend database and some third party APIs.

 Spoticord is currently designed around MySQL, but [any database supported by Prisma](https://www.prisma.io/docs/reference/database-reference/supported-databases) should work just fine.